aokray/F4A/README.md

 Ensure you have Python 3.5 or greater installed
 - Recommended: Install Anaconda, it includes almost all the packages necessary for F4A to run.
 - Optional between step, set up a virtual environment
-- pip install the following packages if needed
-    - Flask
-    - psycopg2
-    - nptyping
+- Use "pip install -r requirements.txt"  or "conda install --file requirements.txt" to install all other necessary packages

 Download and install Postgres 13
 - Set up your username and password
 - Load your username/password into the database.ini file
-- ...
+- If necessary, modify the database name to the name of your choosing (recommended - "F4A")

 Ensure that your Python 3.5+ install is being used (whether it be globally via PATH variable or activated virtual environment) by opening Python in a command prompt.
 Ensure the Python version at the top is correct.